 PrEP is most effective when taken consistently each day.
-According to CDC, by using PrEP every day, you can lower your risk of getting HIV from sex by more than 90% and from injection drug use by more than 70%.
-Adding other strategies, such as condom use, along with PrEP can reduce a person’s risk even further.
+CDC reports that studies have shown that daily use of PrEP reduces the risk of getting HIV from sex by more than 90% and from injection drug use by more than 70%.
+Adding other prevention methods, such as condom use, along with PrEP can reduce a person’s risk even further.

 Does PrEP cause side effects?

 Some people taking PrEP may have side effects, like nausea, but these side effects are usually not serious and go away over time.
-Talk to your health care provider if you have any side effect that bothers you or that does not go away.
+If you are taking PrEP, tell your health care provider if you have any side effect that bothers you or that does not go away.

 What should I do if I think PrEP could help me?